-Try this fruity Mango Salsa made with juicy mangoes, red onion, tomatoes and cilantro for a tropical taste of spring.
-This fresh and chunky salsa is refreshing and packed with good-for-you ingredients.
+This fresh and fruity Mango Salsa is sweet, refreshing and packed with good-for-you ingredients.
 Serve it with your favorite tortilla chips and you've got the perfect springtime snack.
-It also makes a great topping for freshly grilled chicken or fish.
+It's also delicious over fresh grilled chicken or fish.

 Corn is one of the most important staples in current Mexican cuisine next to rice and beans.
 Corn is used to make nixtamal, masa and masa harina which is used to make things like tortillas and tamal dough.
 Learn more about this native Mexican plant and all of it's uses with this informative Guide to Corn.

 If you love corn, then you will love the simplicity of this classic Mexican side dish called Esquites.
 All you need is the freshest corn you can find, some fresh butter and a bit of salt.
 It is so delicious it is also eaten as a snack and is sold by street vendors so that everyone can enjoy it any time of day.

 These flaky pastries are perfect for a meal or even a snack.
 First you make the Dough and then you can stuff it with all sorts of things, from meat to fruit.
 Here is a delicious Beef Empanada Filling made with ground beef, potatoes and hard-boiled eggs.
 For a sweeter version try these Apple Empanadas with a caramel sauce.